The Farmer's Boys: History

-In 1984, a cover of 'In the Country' – previously recorded by Cliff Richard – stalled just outside the Top 40 despite considerable national airplay and promotional TV appearances.
+In 1984, a cover of "In the Country" – previously recorded by Cliff Richard – stalled just outside the Top 40 despite considerable national airplay and promotional TV appearances.
 This marked the nearest the band came to chart success.
-The subsequent album With These Hands lacked some of the energy of the debut, with the addition of a drummer both on record and live gigs moving the band further away from its early 'indie' sounds.
-Two more singles were released before the band split in 1985, citing the enigmatical reason of "electrical differences".
+The subsequent album With These Hands followed, with the addition of a drummer both on record and live gigs moving the band further away from its early 'indie' sounds.
+Two more singles were released before the band split in 1985, citing the enigmatic reason of "electrical differences".

 Post-split, Baz and Mark went on to form The Avons in 1985.
 Mark later joined The Nivens.
 Stan formed Dr Fondle.
 Frog joined The Higsons and played keyboards in a Julian Cope tour in the late 1980s and original guitarist Andy left early on to join Serious Drinking.
-In the 2000s, Bar, Mark and Stan played as the McGuilty Brothers.
+In the 2000s, Baz, Mark and Stan played as the McGuilty Brothers.